Local priest, director happy with Hot Docs win | CBC News

 "I think the public wants the church to change," said Gallagher.

-Restivo believes the church is now "starting to move in the right direction" toward addressing the problem of pedophile priests, and that the Catholic church needs to take responsibility for it.
+Restivo believes the church is now "starting to move in the right direction" toward addressing the problem, and that the Catholic church needs to take responsibility for it.

 "At the same time ensuring that actions are taken so that things like that can be minimized or stopped for the future," said Restivo, adding that working with healing the victims is essential.
 He hopes the documentary will go a long way toward preventing future abuses.